AI-READI/high-level-dataset-structure/main/v1.0.0/README.md

 The following metadata files must be included at the highest level:
 - dataset_description.json: A metadata file containing provenance metadata, contextual metadata, as well as additional metadata necessary for reuse of the dataset.
 This metadata file is intended to prioritize machine readability.
 See [here](metadata_files/dataset_description_specs.md) for specifications about this metadata file.
 - README.md: A metadata file containing a detailed description of the dataset in a human-friendly format to supplement the dataset_description.json file.
 See [here](metadata_files/readme_specs.md) for specifications about this metadata file.
 - participants.tsv and participants.json: Metadata files containing basic information about the participants in the study.
-The participant.tsv file contains the information while the participant.json file acts as a sidecar that describes the columns in the participant.json file.
-See [here](metadata_files/participants_specs.md) for specifications about this metadata file.
+The participant.tsv file contains the information while the participant.json file acts as a sidecar that describes the columns in the participant.tsv file.
+See [here](metadata_files/participants_specs.md) for specifications about these metadata files.
 - CHANGELOG.md: A metadata file containing information about the changes between different versions of the dataset that are released.
 See [here](metadata_files/changelog_specs.md) for specifications about this metadata file.
 - LICENSE.txt: A metadata file containing the terms under which the dataset is shared.
 See [here](metadata_files/license_specs.md) for specifications about this metadata file.

+If the dataset includes data from samples (e.g., cells, tissues, etc.) the following metadata files must be included:
+- samples.tsv and samples.json: Metadata files containing basic information about the samples used in the study.
+The samples.tsv file contains the information while the sample.json file acts as a sidecar that describes the columns in the samples.tsv file.
+See [here](metadata_files/samples_specs.md) for specifications about these metadata files.
+-
 ## Compliance with FAIR principles
 An examplation of how the BCDS help complying with relevant FAIR principles is provided [here](compliance_FAIR.md).